Bethesda Big Train

 The Bethesda Big Train is a collegiate summer baseball team based in Bethesda, Maryland.
-The team is a member of the Cal Ripken Collegiate Baseball League (CRCBL), and derives its name from the nickname of Hall of Fame pitcher Walter Johnson, who was a Bethesda resident for ten years.
+The team is a member of the Cal Ripken Sr. Collegiate Baseball League (CRSCBL), and derives its name from the nickname of Hall of Fame pitcher Walter Johnson, who was a Bethesda resident for ten years.
 The Big Train plays its home games at Shirley Povich Field.
-As of August 2021, more than 195 Big Train alumni have played professional baseball, including 17 in the major leagues.
+As of June 2025, 227 Big Train alumni have played professional baseball, including 25 in the major leagues.

 History

-The Bethesda Community Baseball Club, Inc. was founded in 1998 "to raise funds to improve the quality of youth baseball and softball fields in Montgomery County and the District of Columbia."
+The Bethesda Community Base Ball Club, Inc. was founded in 1998 "to raise funds to improve the quality of youth baseball and softball fields in Montgomery County and the District of Columbia."
 Proceeds from the operations of the Bethesda Big Train are used to further this mission.

-The Big Train commenced play in 1999 as part of the Clark Griffith Collegiate Baseball League (CGL).
+The Big Train began playing in 1999 as part of the Clark Griffith Collegiate Baseball League (CGL).
 In 2004, they won the CGL championship.